 So, I’ve been developing my own recipes for yummy Chinese food in my Instant Pot or Pressure Cooker.

-You won’t believe how easy it is to make Pressure Cooker Chinese Take-Out Beef and Broccoli, in your Pressure Cooker.
+You won’t believe how easy it is to make Pressure Cooker Chinese Take-Out Beef and Broccoli, in your Instant Pot or Pressure Cooker.

 Chuck Roast works wonderfully for this recipe, but you can use Rump Roast or Flank Steak.
 If using a Sirloin or Skirt Steak, you really don’t even need to pressure cook it, as it will become a bit tough.